agapow/simpleredcapbuilder/README.txt

 for the row, section or form.
 If no qualifier is given, it is assumed to be for the item.
 This is followed by either a range of numbers, or a sequence of values.
 (The sequence is anything that when enclosed in square braces will look like a legal list to Python.)
-Multiple qualifiying statement may be seperated by a semicolon.
+Multiple qualifying statement may be separated by a semicolon.

 When this data dictionary is expanded, the associated items will be repeated.
 See the example ``simple-but-useless`` for an illustration.

-Obviously, simply repeating a row or section is useless: variable identifiers will be repeated, fields will have the same name, etc. simpleredcapbuildergets around this problem by embedding and interpreting a template language (jinja2) in the data dictionary.
+Obviously, simply repeating a row or section is useless: variable identifiers will be repeated, fields will have the same name, etc. simpleredcapbuilder gets around this problem by embedding and interpreting a template language (jinja2) in the data dictionary.
 For example, an item may have the repeat value of ``item: 1-3`` and the variable name of ``sample_{{ i_iter }}`` and the field